flyx/OpenGLAda/doc/GL.Objects.md

    object reaches 0.
  * The actual OpenGL object will be created when you bind the reference to a target for the first time.
+ * Do not confuse `Initialize_Id` with `Initialize`, which is inherited from `Ada.Finalization.Controlled` and mustn't be called manually.

 To use the object, you have to bind it to a target and use the methods of this target to configure the currently bound object.
 The code might look like this: